MehdiKhiatiDS/MehdiKhiatiDS.github.io/_posts/2019-10-28-test-markdown.md

 ---
 layout: post
-title: Do we have Linear Regression!
+title: Logistic Regression vs Random Forest!
 subtitle: Yes we do, or do we!
 gh-repo: mehdikhiati.com
 gh-badge: [star, fork, follow]